 10-7-1848 Antwerp, BEL– 1-16-1923 Paris, FRABack to Artist IndexView Artists Paintings

-When he arrived in Paris portrait paintings depicting the lifestyle of contemporary, fashionable city dwellers had become popular.
-The trend was started in Paris in the late 1850s by the Belgian painter Alfred Stevens and was then adopted by other Belgian painters working in Paris.
-By the late 1860s there was a ready market for genre scenes with bourgeois figures.
+When Georges Croegaert arrived in Paris portrait paintings depicting the lifestyle of contemporary, stylish city dwellers had become popular.
+The trend had begun in Paris in the late 1850s by the Belgian painter Alfred Stevens and was then adopted by other Belgian painters working in Paris.
+By the late 1860s, there was already a strong market for scenes with bourgeois people.

 With the onset of the Belle Epoque in the 1870s, this type of paintings depicting fashionable women set in an interior became popular at the Paris Salon.
-The highly realistic depictions of Croegaert of society women have usually a slightly ironic undertone.
+Georges Croegaert moved to Paris in 1876 to take advantage of this and he remained active as an artist there for the rest of his life.
+He exhibited at the Paris Salon between 1882 and 1914 and in Vienna in 1888.
+He built a career with his salon portraits of glamorous young ladies dressed in rich fabrics set in lavish interiors.
+The realistic depictions of Croegaert of society ladies have an ironic undertone.

 Art Movement: Academic

 Artists Influencing Georges Croegaert: Jan Jacob Croegaert-Van Bree